 East facing rooms get tons of warm yellow light in the morning and then slightly cool light throughout the day.
 The opposite is true for West facing rooms.
 West facing rooms receive pleasant cool light throughout the day, and then warm orange-red light in the evening when the sun is setting.

-Because of this evolving light color throughout the day, it’s important to consider when a room will be used.
-Keep in mind, neutral colors are always a good choice in East and West facing rooms because they look good with both warm, and cool light.
+To choose the best paint color for a west facing room, it’s important to consider when a room will be used (because of the evolving light color throughout the day).
+The same can be said when you’re looking at paint colors for East facing rooms.
+To keep things simple, neutral colors are always a good choice in East and West facing rooms because they look good with both warm, and cool light.

 However, almost any paint color can look great in East and West facing rooms, so go with your gut.
 Choose a color that you love!
 Just keep in mind that that it may appear differently throughout the day.
 For East and West facing rooms Step 4.
 Put Your Favorites To The Test is an especially important part of the paint selection process!